 Chris is the Owner and Center Director at Mathnasium of Alameda.
 Prior to opening his Mathnasium center, Chris was the Assistant Controller, Director for IACP Publishing (Ask.com, Dictionary.com, About.com) in Oakland.
 With a Bachelors of Science in Finance from San Diego State University, he has worked for more than 14 years as an accountant for various private and public companies including four years as an auditor with KPMG in San Francisco.
 During this time, he has done extensive coaching, teaching, and problem solving.
 Realizing the need for more individualized attention and targeted learning in math, Chris decided to bring Mathnasium to the Alameda area.
 He is committed to bringing the Mathnasium Method to the children in the community.
 Married and father of two boys, Chris also enjoys swimming and plays water polo for a team in the East Bay.

-Krystopher Weeton is a computer science student attending Diablo Valley College.
+Krystopher Weeton is a computer science major attending Unviersity of California San Diego.
+After he graduates, Krystopher plans to pursue a M.S. in computer science.
 Over the past 3 years Krystopher has worked as a private math tutor for college and high school students.
 Helping his younger sisters with math homework is what originally inspired Krystopher to help students with mathematics and take a position at Mathnasium as an instructor.
 In his free time, he enjoys board games and reading.

 Samantha Wang, Instructor

 Samantha has a Bachelor of Science in Industrial and Systems Engineering from the Univerisity of Southern California.
 After graduating, she spent five years working in various engineering roles around the country for Verizon.
 Samantha has always enjoyed math and working with children.
 She also volunteers as a tutor/mentor in West Oakland.
 In her free time, she enjoys watching/playing sports, music and traveling.